 Kitchen science resources

 Jelly ( Jello )

 Science Equipment Resources for Science Experiments at Home

 Ice cube trays

-You could even make a hamper of some of the items and give as a gift along with some experiment ideas, these printable versions of four of our experiments would be perfect.
+You could even make a hamper of some of the items and give as a gift along with some experiment ideas.
+Try one of our FREE science worksheets to get you started.